+- 1) 40-year title plant89

-- 2) Intent to build title plant90
+- Intent to build title plant90 2)

-- 3) Grandfathered attorney91
+- Grandfathered attorney91 3)

-- 4) Title plant waiver92
+- Title plant waiver92 4)

 - a.
 Provisional

 - b.
 Permanent

 40 Year Title Plant.
-A participating abstractor shall own and maintain, or lease and use, a title plant including tract indices for each county in which that participating abstractor prepares abstracts for division purposes, unless exempt under lowa Administrative Code rule 265-9.7(1)"c" (grandfathered) or authorized under lowa Administrative Code rule 265-9.7(1)"d" (waived).
-93 Each of the tract indices shall be designated to encompass a geographical area of not more than one block in the case of platted real estate, nor more than one section in the case of unplatted real estate.
-94 The tract indices shall include a reference to all of the instruments affecting real estate recorded in the office of the county recorder, and the tract indices shall commence not less than 40 years prior to the effective date of the abstractor's participation in the ITG program.
-95 A government-maintained and controlled database is not considered a title plant for ITG purposes.
-96
+A participating abstractor shall own and maintain, or lease and use, a title plant including tract indices for each county in which that participating abstractor prepares abstracts for division purposes, unless exempt under lowa Administrative Code rule 265-9.7(1)"c" (grandfathered) or authorized under Iowa Administrative Code rule 265-9.7(1)"d" (waived).93 Each of the tract indices shall be designated to encompass a geographical area of not more than one block in the case of platted real estate, nor more than one section in the case of unplatted real estate.94 The tract indices shall include a reference to all of the instruments affecting real estate recorded in the office of the county recorder, and the tract indices shall commence not less than 40 years prior to the effective date of the abstractor's participation in the ITG program.95 A government-maintained and - controlled database is not considered a title plant for ITG purposes.96